Welcome to

 Trauma-Associated Mental Health Issues

 It has been observed that a significant number of people in Liberia are suffering from mental health issues and are unable to receive proper treatment due to limited facilities and lack of awareness.
 To make matters worse, the existing stigma surrounding mental health problems discourages people from seeking help.
-We aim to raise awareness about this issue and promote the normalization of seeking help, so that people can receive the support they need.
+We aim to raise awareness about this issue and promote the normalisation of seeking help so that people can receive the support they need.

 Post-traumatic Stress Disorder (PTSD)